pangjc/DQN_TF/README.md

 (2) This repo is inspired by Maxim Lapan's "Deep Reinformance Learning Hands-on (2nd Edition)" book along with its github repo implemened by Pytorch https://github.com/PacktPublishing/Deep-Reinforcement-Learning-Hands-On-Second-Edition.
 The infrastructure on fetching data from Atari is customized from Lapan's code.

 (3) This repo is tested on both Nvidia (ubuntu 20.04 + i7 9700 + 32Gb RAM + RTX 2060 + cuda 11.2) and Apple silicon platforms (M1 max 10c CPU + 32c GPU + 64Gb RAM).
+For Apple silicon, Tensorflow plugin is installed to utilize M1 max GPU for training.
+Installation instruction can be found at https://developer.apple.com/metal/tensorflow-plugin/

 Some performance insights for M1 max using RTX 2060 as a reference can be gained.

 In general, for the small neural network for this case (mainly 2D cnn), RTX 2060 is ~35% percent faster than M1 max.